Descendants 2: Novel: Rise of the Isle of the Lost

 A prequel novel called Rise of the Isle of the Lost was released on May 23, 2017.
 The novel details Uma's rise to power and her earlier history with Mal.
 The main plot details Uma planning to get the migrating trident of King Triton in order to help bring down the barrier surrounding the Isle of the Lost.

-In addition to the mentioning of Genie, Grumpy, and Merriwether being teachers at Auradon Prep, a third school called the Serpent Preparatory School for the Education of Miscreants is located on the Isle of the Lost which Uma, Harry Hook, and Gil attended.
-Serpent Prep is a rival of Dragon Hall.
+In addition to the mentioning of Genie, Grumpy, and Merriwether being teachers at Auradon Prep, a third school called the Serpent Preparatory School for the Education of Miscreants is located on the Isle of the Lost which Uma and Harry Hook attended.
+Serpent Prep is a rival of Dragon Hall, where Mal, Jay, Carlos, Gil, and eventually Evie were educated.

 The book also introduced Yen Sid's Auradon intern Sophie, Ariel's niece Arabella, and Mulan and Shang's son Li'l Shang who is Lonnie's brother.
 There was a mentioning that the Stabbington brothers from Tangled are also on the Isle of the Lost where they have Stabbington Cousins.
 Other information listed here that was later referenced in the film was Audrey and Chad breaking up, the introduction of R.O.A.R., Mal keeping Maleficent's lizard form as a pet, and Evie having her magic mirror placed in the museum.